Please click to view.

 - Superficial skin grafts, especially in hard-to-treat (recalcitrant) locations, such as over joints.

-It is not necessary to treat vitiligo, but seek medical evaluation if it becomes bothersome.
+It is not necessary to treat vitiligo, but seek medical evaluation if it becomes bothersome or if it is progressing.